opf/openproject/docs/faq/README.md

 You can do this as a system administrator in the [System settings](../system-admin-guide/system-settings/display-settings/#time-and-date-formatting).

+### How can I create a PDF file with an individual and consolidated projects report?

+To create and print/export reports you can...

+- use the [global work packages list](../user-guide/projects/#global-work-packages-list): Filter for e.g. phases and milestones (which would make sense to use in your projects in this case).
+Then use the [export feature](../user-guide/work-packages/exporting/#exporting-work-packages).
+This will give you an overview over all projects' work packages (or all projects' milestones and phases, respectively).
+- use the [Wiki module](../user-guide/wiki) to document your project reports.
+The Wiki pages is optimized for being printed using your browser's print feature.
+You could even insert a work packages list there.
+If you want to use the Wiki we suggest setting it up in a (global) parent project.

+The projects overview is not optimized for export via PDF, yet.
+Nevertheless, you can try to use your browser's print feature.

 ### How can I receive the OpenProject newsletter?

 Please go to https://www.openproject.org/newsletter/ and submit your data to receive our newsletter.
 Another option would be to agree to receive the newsletter when creating your account.